mnot/I-D/http-encryption-encoding/draft.md

 Here, a successful HTTP GET response has been encrypted using rsa256 and a key identified with the HTTP URI scheme.

-Note that the media type has been normalised to "application/octet-stream" to avoid exposing information about the content.
+Note that the media type has been normalized to "application/octet-stream" to avoid exposing information about the content.

 ## Encryption and Compression